Auburn’s Peach Bowl Aesthetic History

 With a new stadium and a milestone anniversary, this year’s field could be designed in many different ways.

 Auburn is 23-16-2 overall in bowl games.
-The blue jerseys have the best record across Auburn’s bowl history.
+The blue jerseys have the best record in Auburn’s bowl history.

 Want more?